-Union employees account for 83.58% of the Center's total employee levels.
-The current collective bargaining agreement expired on December 31, 2013, and a new agreement was voted upon and ratified by the union employees effective January 1, 2014.
-The new agreement will expire on December 31, 2014.
+Union employees account for 81.23% of the Center's total employee levels.
+The current collective bargaining agreement will expire on December 31, 2016.

 NOTE 13 - LEGAL MATTERS

 The Center is named in various claims and legal actions in the normal course of its activities.
 Based upon counsel and management's opinion, the outcomes of such matters are not expected to have a material adverse effect on the financial position or changes in net assets of the Center.